dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.57/_index.md

 A new field will display within [User Management](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/) that can be used by administrators and managers to assign users to a manager.
-The manager field is a dropdown that will only show users with a manager role.
-Clicking the blue button next to the field will allow the addition of more users to that selected manager.
-When a manager has users assigned, then when that manager runs User Reports, they will only see the users that are assigned to them.
+The manager field is a dropdown that will only display for users with a manager role.
+Clicking the blue button next to the field will allow you to associate users to a manager.
+When a manager has users assigned when that manager runs User Reports, they will only see the users that are assigned to them.
 A new manager column has been added to the User Management grid.